Francis de Noyelle

-Francis de Noyelle (December 9, 1919, in Paris – March 30, 2017, in Paris) was a French diplomat.
+Francis Deloche de Noyelle (December 9, 1919, in Paris – March 30, 2017, in Paris) was a French diplomat.
 He was French ambassador to Nepal between 1980 and 1984.

 During the Second World War, after spending two years in the office of the Prefect of Hérault, Francis de Noyelle played an important role in the French Resistance, particularly in Isère and Paris.
 A member of the Goélette network, his mission was to recruit partisans and find addresses to store all the documents stolen from the Nazis during the Occupation.
 He received several distinctions for his acts of resistance.

 After the war, he embarked on a 40-year diplomatic career.
 As a secretary at the New Delhi embassy, he was a member of the famous 1950 French Annapurna expedition led by Maurice Herzog, which conquered Annapurna.
 Thereafter, Francis de Noyelle alternated between posts in the central administration of the Ministry of Foreign Affairs and positions in the French embassies in Czechoslovakia, Morocco, Canada and, finally, Nepal.

 After being awarded the Légion d'honneur and the Ordre national du Mérite, he was, at the time of his death in 2017, the last survivor of his Himalayan expedition.